Remi61/Remi61/README.md

 ## Hi there 👋

-  🌱 I am currently in 1st year of BTS SIO at Caensup St Ursule.
+ Currently in BTS SIO at CaenSup Sainte-Ursule 🖥️

+Beginner in programming
+-   HTML
+-   CSS
+-   Pythgon

+You can contact me there : remichristophe@gmail.com 📫

 I passed my bac pro Digital Systems with high honours at Condé-en-Normandie.

-- 📫 OÙ me contacter: remichristophe3@gmail.com
--  Python

 <!--
 **Remi61/Remi61** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.